Sister Karen Martin

 “I have a desire to share a common vision of faith and spirituality with like-minded people,” she says.
 “I like community life.
 It is very transforming.
 I am excited about the ministries that we do and helping behind the scenes with things that need to be done.”

-Karen plays organ for Mass and prayer, plays the clarinet with the all-sister group “The Von Gertrude Ensemble,” works in the Development Office, and helps with a variety of other projects around the Monastery.
-She is also enjoying the Idaho climate that is comparatively warmer than Alaska.
+Karen plays organ for Mass and prayer, plays clarinet with the Idaho County Orchestra, works in the Business Office, teaches piano, and helps with a variety of other projects around the Monastery.
+She also enjoys the Idaho climate that is comparatively warmer than Alaska.

 “We travel on our earthly journey aware, alert, thankful, only partially at home, and with a barefooted soul,” wrote Sister Karen in a recent reflection.
 “We all start at different places and grow at different rates on our way…Each day we are called to listen to God, those around us, and God’s Holy Word.
 We are called to live the ordinary life extraordinarily well.”